lucacros/2324_Projet2A_PedaleGuitare/Potentiometer.md

 We can see that readValue is in [0;4095]

 >[!TIP]
-> Now, we can use POtentiometers to control our effect values !!
+> Now, we can use Potentiometers to control our effect values !!